 One thing to keep in mind about French breakfast foods is that the vast majority of French people do not eat a pastry daily for breakfast at home.
 Most people will grab a fresh croissant here and there, maybe more often on Saturday or Sunday, but it’s certainly not a daily occurrence, despite what you see on Instagram.

-The French are curious and open to other breakfast options, though.
-An American named Craig Carlson opened two Breakfast in America locations in Paris, which are a hit with Parisians and tourists alike.
 They serve American-style breakfasts like pancakes, bacon, and eggs.
 Craig even wrote a wonderfully entertaining book of all the trials and tribulations of how Breakfast in America came to be that I reviewed here.
 Tom and I have been there a couple of times and loved it.

 Finally, as time goes on and international trends and foods make their way to France, what the French eat is changing and this includes breakfast foods in France too.
 When I first came to France, peanut butter was hard to find and Quaker’s oatmeal wasn’t on store shelves.
 Now, both things are commonplace at regular supermarkets all over France.